DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 The goal of user research round 5 was to answer the following questions:

 - Are there any significant gaps in the service that need to be addressed before the launch of the Private Beta?
-- Have the iterations made to the ‘find placements’ journey addressed the user feedback from [user research round 2](/manage-school-placements/user-research-round-2-findings/)?
+- Have the iterations made to the ‘Find placements’ journey addressed the user feedback from [user research round 2](/manage-school-placements/user-research-round-2-findings/)?
 - What placement management functionality is needed by ITT providers?
 - Does the concept of having partner schools within the service make sense to ITT providers and what features are most valuable in relation to partner schools?